By using this site, you agree to the Privacy Policy and Terms of Use.

 A Comprehensive Guide to RAM Types and Their Key Features

-by Arpit Patel
+Arpit Patel

 Random Access Memory (RAM) is a crucial component in computers, responsible for storing data that is actively being used or processed.
 It’s like the short-term memory of your computer, enabling quick access to information, which significantly affects the system’s overall speed and performance.
 Let’s delve into the various types of RAM, their features, form factors, and some common terms often associated with RAM, including a look at Video RAM (VRAM) used in graphics processing.
 An image depicting multiple RAM types and varieties.